-Physical examinations, vitals, height, and weight may not have been performed because the visit had to be conducted remotely.
-If the visit was remote, subject may have reported vitals obtained on home devices.
+Physical examinations, vitals, height, and weight may not be able to be performed because the visit has to be conducted remotely.
+If the visit is remote, the subject may report vitals obtained on home devices.
+If vitals are obtained outside of the investigator site, this should be documented in the source record.